-Option Description Dell Backup and Recovery Use this as the first solution to recover your operating system.
-System reinstall discs Use when operating system failure prevents the use of Dell Backup and Recovery or when installing Windows on a new or replacement hard drive.
-System Restore Use this to restore your operating system configuration to an earlier point in time without affecting your files.
+Option Description Dell Backup and Recovery Use this option as the first solution to recover your operating system.
+System reinstall discs Use this option when operating system failure prevents the use of Dell Backup and Recovery or when installing Windows on a new or replacement hard drive.
+System Restore Use this option to restore your operating system configuration to an earlier point in time without affecting your files.
 Dell Factory Image Restore Use this as the last option to restore your operating system.
-Using this method deletes all files and applications that you might have saved or installed after you received the computer.
+This method deletes all files and applications that you might have saved or installed on your computer.